 A concept map is a visual way to represent the information you are studying.
 It takes more effort than passive note-taking strategies like repeating text from a lecture.
 This effortful strategy will help you remember more!

 Self-testing is our favorite evidence-based way to learn medicine!
-Self-testing is the most effective way you can prep for every exam you'll take throughout your medical career.
+It truly is the most effective way you can prep for every exam you'll take throughout your medical career.

 To effectively self-test, your first focus should be practicing recall.
 When you come across any information you don’t feel confident about, try practicing your ability to recall the answer on your own first.
 If you’re not correct, use a comprehensive resource to review that topic again.
 Then—you guessed it—back to self-testing!
 Come back to that same question in a few days, and we're sure you'll get it right!